Miljan-K/Miljan-K/README.md

 ### Hi there 👋

-Hi, I'm [Miljan Konatar](), a senior Full Stack web developer who has rich experience in React.js/Vue.js
+I'm [Miljan Konatar](https://github.com/Miljan-K), a senior Full Stack web developer who has rich experience in React.js/Vue.js

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.